KnpLabs/KnpUserBundle/UPDATE.md

 the "public" API of the bundle.
 If you "hack" the core, you should probably follow the timeline closely anyway.

+* The `fos:user:changePassword` command has been renamed to `fos:user:change-password`.

 * The way to configure the forms has been refactored to give more flexibility:

     * The configuration of the type now accepts the name of the type.
 You can